 2023 Commissioned illustrator for The Guardian, "I am here, I am free", Editors: Jessica Reed, Rita Liu

-2022 ''All Is Not Well /Comics About Care'' collaboration with Dr Ryan Prout and Jonathan Clode on the story about homeless people.
+2022 ''All is Not Well: Care Giving in Sequential Art'' collaboration with Dr. Ryan Prout and Jonathan Clode on the story about homeless people.
 Funded by the University of Cardiff and ESRC in the UK.

 2022 ''The Expectants'', selected artwork at Comics and Global South Conference Exhibition at the